HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 - Pros: No limit on users, advanced business performance reports, priority support for faster help, and onboarding guidance during the first 90 days

-- Cons: Highest monthly cost, no option to pick features individually so you pay for the entire package even if your team does not use every tool
+- Cons: Highest monthly cost, and there’s no option to pick features individually so you pay for the entire package even if your team doesn’t use every tool

 HoneyBook payment processing fees